jmsuarez1997/stock-analysis/README.md

         tickers(11) = "VSLR"`

 4) Prepared for the analysis of tickers
-    - Initialize variables for the starting price and ending price.
+a) Initialize variables for the starting price and ending price.
-    - Activate the data worksheet that uses value from the input box
+b) Activate the data worksheet that uses value from the input box

 `Dim startingPrice As Double
  Dim endingPrice As Double